adamrayw/askme/README.md

 - Get secret feedback
 - No register required
-- Simple usage, just type your name and get the link, and put it in your favorite social media bio.
+- Simple usage, just type your name and get the link, and put it in your favorite social media bio
 - No ads